pelavarre/byoverbs/futures.md

 But by the day, I stream insights in real-time in here at Futures·Md, as they bubble up out of my brain.
 Solutions I more drop into Scraps·Txt

+## Mar/2025

+turtling: Draw the text on highlights of the Comaford Emotion Wheel
+turtling: Draw electronic circuits
+turtling: Draw the game of marbles

 ## Jan/2025

 pq